Policies & Procedures

 - Whistleblower Policy

-The term exempt does not mean exempt from review.
-Review must still be performed to ensure the protection of human participants in research.
-Exempt review is performed by trained individuals as part of, or assigned by, the Exempt Review Committee.
+Exempt is a classification of research review which is not subject to federal human research regulations.
+It is, however, still subject to state laws, institutional policies, and the requirements for ethical conduct of research.
+Thus, review must be performed to ensure the protection of humans in research.
+Exempt review is performed by trained individuals as part of, or as assigned by, the Exempt Review Committee (ERC).

 Activities Excluded from Exempt Review

-- Research involving the observation of public behavior of minors where the researcher participates in the activities being observed
+- Research with children under age 18 involving surveys, interviews or observation of public behavior where the investigator participates in the activities being observed

-- Research involving the collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are not publicly available or if the information is recorded by the investigator in such a manner that participants can be identified, directly or through identifiers linked to the participants
+- Collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are not publicly available OR if the information is recorded by the investigator in such a manner that subjects can be identified, directly OR through identifiers (e.g., codes) linked to the subjects

-Category 1: Research is conducted in established or commonly accepted educational settings, involving normal educational practices, such as (i) research on regular and special education instructional strategies, or (ii) research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods (46.101(b)1).
+Category 1: Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as (i) research on regular and special education instructional strategies, or (ii) research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods [46.101(b)1].

 Note: This is the only category under which Marywood University allows for children to be participants.
-However, if the activity proposed is not typically a part of the classroom curriculum or instruction, the study is not exempt.
+However, if the activity proposed is not typically a part of the classroom curriculum or instruction, the study cannot be exempted.
 Exemptions do not apply where children will be surveyed, interviewed or observed (where the researcher participates in the observation).

 Category 2: Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior, unless: (i) information obtained is recorded in such a manner that human participants can be identified, directly or through identifiers linked to the participants; and (ii) any disclosure of the human participants' responses outside the research could reasonably place the participants at risk of criminal or civil liability or be damaging to the participants' financial standing, employability, or reputation [46.101(b)2].